ewilliams0305/WebLogger/README.md

 ```
 Responses are formatted and presented back to the WebLogger webpage with color formatted strings.
-Commands with prompts will be implmented in a future release https://github.com/ewilliams0305/WebLogger/issues/8
+Commands with prompts will be implemented in a future release https://github.com/ewilliams0305/WebLogger/issues/8

 ### Register Console Commands

-After creating commands they will need to be registered with the WebLogger instance.
+After creating commands, they will need to be registered with the WebLogger instance.
 Programs can contain multiple WebLogger servers with different commands registered with each server.
 At the simplest form execute the `IWebLogger.RegisterCommand(IWebLoggerCommand)` method.

 ```csharp